ellio86/GBEmu/README.md

 ![](https://i.imgur.com/SDdSGqS.gif)

 ### Known Issues
-- No UI in Link's Awakening for some reason (working on it)
 - Some visual effects don't work properly, eg:
   - The logo appearing on Link's Awakening
   - Status move animation in Pokemon red/blue/yellow